facuonline/mercurio/README.md

 If you have significative input to add, *Pull Requests* are open, however consider the following TODOs before submitting any changes or additions to the existing codebase:

 ## TODOs
-1. Work `Utils\Router` as a well optimized Router and request handler.
+1. Work `Utils\Router` as a well optimized one-way Router and request handler including basic paremeterizing.
 2. Finish tests for existing code and fully adopt TDD.
 3. Conduct tests asserting file related tasks.
-4. Conduct tests asserting database related tasks.
+4. Review and extend `Utils\Filter`.

 Apart from this list, codebase is full of "todo" tags, if you find one feel free to try and finish it.